|Downloads: 672||Submitted: Dec 9 2011|

 - Incremental backup archive with the use of "bup"

-- local filesystem, monitored for availability.
-That means you can set a destination folder which only exist when perhaps a network shared drive is mounted and Kup will detect when it becomes available.
+- local filesystem path, monitored for availability.
+That means you can set a destination folder which only exist when perhaps a eSATA harddrive or a network shared drive is mounted and Kup will detect when it becomes available.

 - external storage, like usb hard drives.
 Also monitored for availability.